shinyquagsire23/OpenJKDF2/README.md

  - Multiplayer menu and all submenus
    - Multiplayer tally screen
    - Multiplayer character builder
- - Display menu in Options
  - Map view in ESC menu
- - Map view with TAB
  - Using plus or minus to resize the screen (with SDL2, resolution auto-resizes to window size)
  - Subtitles and credits
  - In-game screenshots